The words we use shape how we understand and respond to human trafficking.

 Trauma-informed response -

-An approach that recognizes the impact of trauma in a trafficking situation and prioritizes safety, trust, and empowerment in all interactions.
+“Trauma-informed” can have many definitions.
+The Alberta Centre sees it as an approach that recognizes the impact of trauma in a trafficking situation and prioritizes safety, trust, and empowerment in all interactions.

 -